jinjor/elm-debounce/README.md

 -- Choose the strategy for your use case. debounceConfig : Debounce.Config Msg debounceConfig =
-  { strategy = Debounce.later (1 * second)
+  { strategy = Debounce.later (1 * Time.second) -- 1s after getting stable
-  , transform = DebounceMsg
+  , transform = DebounceMsg                     -- pass Msg wrapper
   }

 update : Msg -> Model -> (Model, Cmd Msg)
 update msg model =
   case msg of
-    Input s ->
+    Input str ->
       let
-        -- Push your values here.
+        -- Push your values.
+They are not immediately processed.
         (debounce, cmd) =
-          Debounce.push debounceConfig s model.debounce
+          Debounce.push debounceConfig str model.debounce
       in
         { model
-        | value = s
+          | value = str
           , debounce = debounce
         } ! [ cmd ]

-    -- This is where commands are actually sent.
+    -- This is where debounced values are actually processed and sent as Cmd.
-    -- The logic can be dependent on the current model.
+    -- All the accumulated values are available here.
-    -- You can also use all the accumulated values.
+    -- You can choose how to reduce them.
     DebounceMsg msg ->
       let
         (debounce, cmd) =
           Debounce.update
             debounceConfig
-            (Debounce.takeLast save)
+            (Debounce.takeLast save) -- save the last value msg
-            msg
             model.debounce
       in